 - Do the images used tell a story and engage users?

 Attention to Details

 Building a website is not the same as it used to be anymore.
-With consumers spending approximately 70% of their Internet time on mobile devices of different screen sizes and orientations, it takes at least 3 times longer to properly design and test websites than it used to.
+With consumers spending approximately 70% of their Internet time on mobile devices of different screen sizes, it takes at least 3 times longer to properly design and test websites than it used to.
 This is why cheap websites look cheap, because there is not enough money and time spent on design and testing.

 Beyond Web Design

 There is so much more that professional web designers do than just designing websites.
 There are overheads associated with project management, communications, copywriting, search engine optimization, and the list goes on.
 All of these things, affect how smoothly your web project would go, and ultimately determines how much financial return your website will bring post-launch.